table of contents

 Cheat meals—an indulgent lunch, dinner, or snack you might have once a week as a reward or to satisfy a craving—are something people often wonder about when on a weight management plan, especially if they see Dwayne “The Rock” Johnson’s Instagram posts featuring piles of peanut butter cookies every Sunday night.

-Try to avoid an all-or-nothing mindset, though.
-If you eat less nutritious foods, whether as a planned cheat meal or not, don’t throw in the towel and eat junk food for the rest of the day or week.
+Also, try to avoid an all-or-nothing mindset.
+If you eat less nutritious foods, don’t throw in the towel and eat those less nutritious foods for the rest of the day or week.
 All-or-nothing mindsets can lead to a rollercoaster of restricting yourself, followed by overeating.

-Instead, aim for an eating plan that allows for foods you enjoy while maintaining a healthy weight—and if that means a cheat meal once a week while staying within your calorie goals the rest of the week, then go for it.
+Instead, aim for an eating plan that allows for foods you enjoy while maintaining a healthy weight—and if that means a burger once a week while staying within your calorie goals the rest of the week, then go for it.

 Acknowledging your progress